milinbhakta/Docker-Udemy-course/README.md

 ## Section 2: Docker builds
 - Building a Docker image from a Dockerfile
 - hosting basic node js app with docker build

+## Section 3: Docker with python
+- Hosting a basic python app with docker